 As an approved mortgage insurer and Wisconsin-domiciled carrier, NMIC is required to satisfy financial and/or capitalization requirements stipulated by each of the GSEs and the Wisconsin OCI.
 The financial requirements stipulated by the GSEs are outlined in the PMIERs.
 Under the PMIERs, NMIC must maintain available assets that are equal to or exceed a minimum risk-based required asset amount, subject to a minimum floor of \$400 million.
-At June 30, 2024, NMIC reported \$2,828 million available assets against \$1,652 million net risk-based required assets for a \$1,176 million "excess" funding position.
-Available assets at June 30, 2024 excludes \$43 million of unsettled trade receivables due on the maturity of certain investments.

 The risk-based required asset amount under PMIERs is determined at an individual policy-level based on the risk characteristics of each insured loan.
 Loans with higher risk factors, such as higher LTVs or lower borrower FICO scores, are assessed a higher charge.
 Non-performing loans that have missed two or more payments are generally assessed a significantly higher charge than performing loans, regardless of the underlying borrower or loan risk profile; however, special consideration is given under PMIERs to loans that are delinquent on homes located in an area declared by the Federal Emergency Management Agency to be a Major Disaster zone eligible for Individual Assistance.
-In June 2020, the GSEs issued guidance (which was subsequently amended and restated) on the risk-based treatment of loans affected by the COVID-19 pandemic.
-Under the guidance, non-performing loans that are subject to a forbearance program granted in response to a financial hardship related to COVID-19 will benefit from a 70% risk-based required asset haircut for the duration of the forbearance period and subsequent repayment plan or trial modification period.